We found 5 orthopedic surgeons who accept Humana Gold HMO near Seattle, WA.

-Dr. Sean Keem is a spine surgeon and orthopedist.
+Dr. Sean Keem works as a spine surgeon and orthopedist in Seattle, WA.
 On average, patients gave him a rating of 4.0 stars out of 5.
-He has indicated that his clinical interests include vertebroplasty and spinal pain.
-Dr. Keem's hospital/clinic affiliations include The Polyclinic, Emory Johns Creek Hospital, and Swedish Medical Center.
-Dr. Keem is in-network for several insurance carriers, including Humana HMO, Humana Bronze, and Humana Catastrophic.
-He welcomes new patients.
-Before completing his residency at a hospital affiliated with UMDNJ-New Jersey Medical School and a hospital affiliated with UMDNJ-Robert Wood Johnson Medical School, Dr. Keem attended medical school at the University of California, San Diego (UCSD), School of Medicine.
-Dr. Keem is conversant in Korean.
+Dr. Keem is affiliated with The Polyclinic and Swedish Medical Center.
+He honors several insurance carriers, including Humana HMO, Humana Bronze, and Humana Catastrophic.
+He has an open panel.
+Dr. Keem studied medicine at the University of California, San Diego (UCSD), School of Medicine.
+His medical residency was performed at a hospital affiliated with UMDNJ-New Jersey Medical School and a hospital affiliated with UMDNJ-Robert Wood Johnson Medical School.
+In addition to English, he speaks Korean.

-Clinical interests: Scoliosis, Spinal Pain, Vertebroplasty, Lumbar Spine Problems, Spine Problems, Spinal Stenosis, ...
-(Read more)
+Clinical interests: Scoliosis, Lumbar Spine Problems, Spinal Stenosis, Thoracic Spine Problems, Spondylolisthesis

 Clinical interests: Fractures, Lower Back Problems, Neck Problems, Spine Problems, Trauma